jeremyjcheng/recipe_rating_predictor/README.md

     frameborder="0"
 ></iframe>

-The smoothed density plot above supports this conclusion, showing little difference between the distributions of cooking time for recipes with and without a decsription.
+The smoothed density plot above supports this conclusion, showing little difference between the distributions of cooking time for recipes with and without a description.
 Both curves follow a similar right-skewed shape, indicating that cooking duration likely plays no role in whether a description is included.

 ### Average Rating and Description